How People in Relationships Are Happier When They’re Growing As Individuals Too

 This furthers the argument in favor of maintaining one’s identity as an individual — even if they are in a romantic relationship.
 Firestone notes: “When people are in an individuated state, they are happier and more optimistic.
 They have a stronger sense of themselves so they are capable of more intimacy, love, and passion in their relationship.”

 Researchers of the present study, too, agree with Firestone.
 Kevin McIntyre, from the department of psychology at Trinity University, who led the study, believes that self-growth boosts people’s self-esteem, enabling them to be happier individuals.
-This, in turn, translates to greater relationship satisfaction, too –besides a stronger sense of commitment.
+This, in turn, translates to greater relationship satisfaction, too — besides a stronger sense of commitment.

-This isn’t to say that in order to be happy in a relationship, one necessarily needs to learn how to be happy on their own; that line of thinking is not only discriminatory to people with mental illnesses and also downplays people’s abusive behavior.
-Moreover, it’s an idealistic, ambitious ask to make of people in a world ravaged by a global health crisis — and the mass trauma and financial insecurity that followed.
-Having said that, though, retaining one’s sense of self while in a committed relationship isn’t optional.
+This isn’t to say that in order to be happy in a relationship, one necessarily needs to learn how to be happy on their own; that line of thinking is not only discriminatory to people with mental illnesses, but potentially, it can also gaslight survivors of abuse into thinking they are somehow responsible for their unhappiness.
+Moreover, constantly finding ways to be happy is an idealistic, ambitious ask to make of people in a world ravaged by a global health crisis — and the mass trauma and financial insecurity that followed.
+Having said that, retaining one’s sense of self while in a committed relationship isn’t optional, though.

 Related on The Swaddle: